mappmechanic/learning-ionic/README.md

 We have to make new folder named *map* in our examples folder.
 We will make nested feature folders now.

-Now we have to create a new file *mapModule.js* inside survey folder to declare a new module named *map* with the following code:
+Now we have to create a new file *mapModule.js* inside map folder to declare a new module named *map* with the following code:

 ```javascript
 	angular.module('map',[])